Philip Gunn is officially running for governor.

 Latest status

 That matters because Gunn is not a rumor-only name.
-He is a former House speaker with institutional reach, a real record, and a plausible path to donor, endorsement, and coalition support inside a crowded Republican field.
+He is a former House speaker with institutional reach, a real record, and a more defined early lane than “another Republican who might run.”
+The current reporting frames him as a leadership-and-record candidate trying to turn long legislative service into a statewide executive case.

 What is actually confirmed

-That means the site can now treat Gunn as a declared candidate rather than an expected entrant.
-The earlier Mississippi Today and SuperTalk reporting still matters because it showed the move before launch day, but those reports are now background, not the freshest status line.
+That means the site can now treat Gunn as a declared candidate with an identifiable early message, not just an expected entrant who finally launched.
+The earlier Mississippi Today and SuperTalk reporting still matters because it showed the move before launch day, but those reports are now background rather than the freshest status line.

 Why Gunn matters now